Macribeiro/NodejsApiRouteCRUD/README.md

 # NodejsApiRouteCRUD

 ## Description
-This project makes use of CRUD API Routes to a sqlite database called users.
+This project makes use of CRUD API Routes to a sqlite database called users. <br>
 Stack: Node.js, Express, Sqlite3

 #### Usage